AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 ### Numbered lists and bullet lists

-To create numbered lists, begin a line with 1. or 1), but don't use both formats within the same list, or you'll start a new list.
+To create numbered lists, begin a line with `1.` or `1)`, but don't use both formats within the same list.
 You don't need to specify the numbers.
 GitHub does that for you.

 ```markdown
 1. This is step 1.